wlerin/feralfilehosting/Feral Wiki/Software/etherpad/readme.md

 git clone git://github.com/ether/etherpad-lite.git
 ~~~

 Start ether pad to perform the intial setup.
 It will produce errors.
-We just need ot to install some files and create the `settings.json`
+We just need to to install some files and create the `settings.json`

 ~~~
 ~/etherpad-lite/bin/run.sh